-For computer-based testing, STCs must also: Confirm that all the testing devices meet the requirements needed to administer the computer-based tests.
-Confirm that headphones are available for every student taking computer-based tests for ELA/L or accommodations purposes only.
-Print student testing tickets.
-Provide seal codes (e.g. write on the blackboard).
-Create computer-based test sessions in Pearson Access.
-Verify the students needing accommodations (e.g., text-to-speech) have been assigned the correct test form.
+For computer-based testing, STCs must also:

+- Confirm that headphones are available for every student taking computer-based tests for ELA/L or accommodations purposes only. - Print student testing tickets. - Provide seal codes (e.g. write on the blackboard). - · Create proctor groups in ADAM. - Verify the students needing accommodations (e.g., text-to-speech) have been assigned the correct test form. - Distribute proctor login credentials.

 For paper-based testing, STCs must also record all test materials (with security numbers listed on the secure documents) in chain-of-custody documentation in preparation for hand-off to TAs on testing day.